Anton19840712/Sportshop/README.md

 - Angular 6
 - Automatical fillment of databases
 - Ability to save information from front in bytes
-- Corellation between front and back api
+- Correlation between front and back api
 - etc